reflect.finance Price Tops $0.0083 on Major Exchanges (RFI)

-reflect.finance (RFI) traded up 3.9% against the US dollar during the one day period ending at 9:00 AM Eastern on July 7th.
-Over the last week, reflect.finance has traded up 12.8% against the US dollar.
-One reflect.finance coin can now be bought for about $0.0083 or 0.00000041 BTC on popular exchanges. reflect.finance has a market capitalization of $78,635.21 and $56.00 worth of reflect.finance was traded on exchanges in the last 24 hours.
+reflect.finance (RFI) traded 4.7% lower against the dollar during the 1 day period ending at 15:00 PM ET on July 10th.
+One reflect.finance coin can now be bought for about $0.0083 or 0.00000040 BTC on cryptocurrency exchanges. reflect.finance has a market capitalization of $78,335.41 and approximately $230.00 worth of reflect.finance was traded on exchanges in the last day.
+During the last week, reflect.finance has traded up 11.1% against the dollar.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.